Ribbon Check: Glossary

 ribbon

-A rectangular cloth-covered pin measuring 138" (35mm) wide, 38" (9.5mm) tall, and 0.8mm thick.
+A rectangular cloth-covered pin measuring 138" (~35mm) wide, 38" (~9.5mm) tall, and ~0.8mm thick.
+Consists of a portion of the suspension ribbon of a medal, and is worn in lieu of the medal.
 Certain Army unit ribbons are slightly larger, and are incompatible with Coast Guard ribbon racks.

 Ribbons are either worn alone or grouped on a ribbon rack.
 Ribbons and medals are designed and assigned precedence in consultation with the Army’s Institute of Heraldry and the Coast Guard.